This “degrading” sex act might actually be enjoyed by people with a higher self-esteem

 Although ejaculation and orgasm aren’t the end-all-be-all of sex, Zane feels like it’s a reward.
 He thinks you can’t help but feel a sense of accomplishment when someone shoots on your face.

-Sex columnist and author Alexander Chevez says he’s not a fan of facials but loves fisting.
+Sex columnist and author Alexander Cheves says he’s not a fan of facials but loves fisting.
 “It’s real.
 It’s beautiful.
 I don’t know how the general public views fisting other than as something dangerous and extreme.
 And they’re not wrong: fisting can be dangerous and extreme, depending on how you fist.
 Fisting can be degrading, but it can also be tender, romantic, playful, and quite gentle.”

 Related: Straight man receives oral sex from another guy, enjoys it, wonders if he’s now gay